Stanford Diabetes Genomics and Analysis Core

 The basic sequencing "unit" for the Sequel is the SMRTcell, analogous to a flowcell in Illumina sequencing.
 SMRTcells do not have lanes, unlike flowcells, so each sample is sequenced on its own SMRTcell.
 There are no "read lengths" like in Illumina sequencing; instead, you choose a length of time to continuously run the sequencing reaction, known as a "movie time".
 The maximum movie time for the Sequel is 10 hours.

 There are two different methods of loading the SMRTcell: diffusion loading and Magbead loading.
 Fragment size largely determines which loading strategy you will use.
-For smaller fragment sizes (7.5kb, Magbead loading is recommended, which removes adapter dimers and short insert sizes to maximize read lengths.
+For smaller fragment sizes (7.5kb), diffusion loading is generally the recommended method.
+In diffusion loading, SMRTbell library molecules with bound polymerase are immobilized and diffuse to the bottom of the ZMW wells after removal of excess polymerase and primer with cleanup beads.
+For fragments >7.5kb, Magbead loading is recommended, which removes adapter dimers and short insert sizes to maximize read lengths.

 On-premise computational cluster: specially suited to NGS analysis